gitkraken/vscode-gitlens/docs/links.md

   - _switch-to-pr-worktree_: Does everything that the _switch-to-pr_ action does, but always chooses to open the branch in a worktree, creating a new one if needed and creating a new local branch if needed.
 For creating the local branch and worktree, default options are chosen.
 The worktree is then opened in a new window.

+#### Example Usage

+Right click a branch in the Commit Graph and choose "Share -> Copy Link to Branch", select a remote to copy the branch for, and share with a teammate.
+When they access the link, GitLens will help them clone the repository, open it in GitLens, add the remote you linked, and open the Commit Graph to the branch, step-by-step.

 ### Commit

+#### Description

+Used to open a (remote) commit in GitLens.
+Once the commit's repository is opened, GitLens will open the Commit Graph to that repository and select the commit.

 #### Format